Lesser-Known GI Bill Benefits

 What Flight Training Benefits Are Available?

-This depends on a few factors, most notably the VA benefits program being used.
+This depends on several factors, most notably the type of VA benefits program being used.

 For the Post-9/11 GI Bill, if the student is enrolled in a:

-• degree program that consists of flight training at a public college or university, students receive up to the full in-state cost of tuition and fees (depending on the level of eligibility and remaining entitlement).
-A monthly housing allowance and money to help buy books and supplies may also be provided!
+- In a degree program that consists of flight training at a public college or university, students receive up to the full in-state cost of tuition and fees (depending on eligibility and remaining entitlement).
+A monthly housing allowance and money to help buy books and supplies may also be provided.

-• vocational program at a stand-alone pilot school (Part 141), students are eligible for the net cost of training up to a yearly limit (depending on the level of eligibility and remaining entitlement).
-Students in these programs are not eligible for a housing allowance or money to help buy books and supplies.
+- Vocational program at a stand-alone pilot school students are eligible for the net cost of training up to a yearly limit (depending on the level of eligibility and remaining entitlement).
+Students in these programs are not eligible for a housing allowance or financial assistance to purchase books and supplies.

 What kinds of flight training can I receive?